travier/fedora-sysexts/steam-devices/README.md

 # steam-devices

-`steam-devices` package only from the RPM Fusion repos.
+`steam-devices` package only for Steam Input support.

 Work in progress.